Hercules of the Forum Boarium: History

 The temple of the Forum Boarium in Rome is located by the Tiber River.
 The statue was first created for the cult of Ara Maxima, which was dedicated to Hercules by the Greek king Evander.
 Legend states that the statue was created to commemorate the story of Hercules killing the robber Cacus, who attempted to steal the cattle of Geryon.
 During the early Renaissance, the little that was left of the temple was demolished under the orders of Sixtus IV.
 The temple was converted into a church.
 This statue of Hercules was moved to the Palazzo dei Conservatori on the Campidoglio in 1510 The statue of Hercules Aemilianus is believed to have been commissioned by either Aemilius Paullus, who dedicated a tomb to Hercules, or by Scipio Aemilianus.
 The statue was found after Romans demolished a portion to create space for their new rotunda.
 There are two ancient temples where the statue may have been displayed: the temple located between Circus Maximus and the Church of Santa Maria and the temple of Hercules Ameliana.
-The statue of Hercules of the Theatre of Pompey, or also known as the statue of Hercules Inviticus, was discovered in 1864 near the Theatre of Pompey.
-This is the gilded, bronze statue of Hercules that is now located in the Vatican Rotunda.
+The statue of Hercules of the Theatre of Pompey, also known as the statue of Hercules Invictus, was discovered in 1864 near the Theatre of Pompey, and is known as the Hercules Mastai or Mastai Righetti.
+This is the gilded, bronze statue of Hercules that is now located in the Vatican Rotunda and is currently (2023) being restored.